nrkno/sofie-core/meteor/lib/api/triggers/README.md

 ## actionFilterChainCompilers

-In order for an Action description (`DBTriggeredActions.action[]`) can be executed, it needs to be converted into an `ExecutableAction` object.
+In order for an Action description (`DBTriggeredActions.action[]`) to be executed, it needs to be converted into an `ExecutableAction` object.
 The action depends on the context it is going to be running in and a `filterChain[]` description of what particular objects a given action should target.
 This filter chain generally needs to be compiled into a simple reactive function that registers a minimal amount of observers on collections and/or does a minimal amount